 However, the ancient world depicted Hekate as a young woman, sometimes as a single entity and later in triple form as three identical young women standing back to back, holding symbols of Her mysteries –torch, key, serpent, cords, daggers, etc. Sometimes she had animal heads, as a shapeshifter.
 But anything which reflects the notion of a Crone?
 There is no historical evidence to support that representation, as far as I know.
 If Hekate as a Crone works for you, then that’s fine.
 For myself, the crone aspect does not resonate with what I’ve learned of Hekate or my interactions with Her.

 HEKATE: Underworld Goddess, Queen of Witches and Much More

 For me, Hekate is indeed Dark Mother.
 In her underworld cave, she illuminates paths to healing through shadow work.
 As a Witch Queen, She guides through the use of botanicals and magickal workings.
 Is she fierce?
 Alarming?
 Intimidating?
 Yes.
 She is also kind, merciful, generous and patient (although She will never suffer fools).

 As I’ve walked the path with Hekate, the biggest lesson I’ve learned so far is to recognize my own sovereignty.
 She has brought me along the road of transformation, devotion, healing and expanding what it means for me to be a Witch.
 I’m glad to be on this journey and counted among Hekate’s Witches.

 And there is so much more for me to learn about Hekate.
-Because while she may be a Dark Goddess, She is also Mistress of land, sea and sky.
-Hekate is the Anima Mundi (World Soul), Soteira (Savior), Enodia (Guide).
+Because while she may be a Dark Goddess, She is also a Mistress of land, sea, and sky.
+Hekate is Anima Mundi (World Soul), Soteira (Savior), Enodia (Guide).
 For me, devotion to Hekate brings with it emotional and spiritual balance which I’ve not experienced, which also aids in my witchcraft practice.